tribut/kpcli/README.md

     of the OTP to be something other than six digits.
 None of those options are broadly used today, but when writing the TOTP code, I stumbled across a few.
-I did not implement it now primarily because Authen::OATH isn't very condusive to using other digest algorithms.
+I did not implement it now primarily because Authen::OATH is not very condusive to using other digest algorithms.
-    For future reference, I'd likely construct the strings like this:
+    For future reference, would likely construct the strings like this:
       2FA-TOTP-SHA256: TheBase32SecretKeyProvided (30, 10)
     This code may prove useful if I decide to not use Authen::OATH: https://github.com/j256/perl-two-factor-auth/blob/master/totp.pl

+    Consider adding TOTP storage support that is compatible with the way that KeePassXC provides it.

+    By design, kpcli displays groups and entries in the hierarchy and order that they are stored in the keepass files.
+This is by design as the output then follows the hierarchey seen in grapical programs like KeePass and KeePassXC.
+Users may prefer to have groups and entries sorted.
+Consider adding a sort command and/or a command line option that would change the behavior of ls to sort its output (perhaps --sortls).

     Consider adding a tags command for use with v2 files.
      - To navigate by entry tags